 The ration of Epsom salt used should depend on the plants you are taking care of.
-The common way Epsom salt is used in the garden is through a folia spray, simply mixed the required amount of Epsom salt with water and spray it on the leaves on the plant.
+The common way Epsom salt is used in the garden is through a foliar spray, simply mixing the required amount of Epsom salt with water and spraying it on the leaves of the plant.
 Ensure to have your soil tested for magnesium deficiency before using Epsom salt.

 Epsom salt is easily absorbed by plants when diluted with water and each plant has its own Epsom salt requirement hence make sure to know how much your plant needs to avoid excess magnesium intake.

 Plants That Like Epsom Salt